asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 ###How do I Receive Dead Letters?

-An actor can subscribe to class `Akka.Actor.DeadLetter` on the event stream, see [[event stream]] for how to do that.
+An actor can subscribe to class `DeadLetter` on the event stream, see [[event stream]] for how to do that.
 The subscribed actor will then receive all dead letters published in the (local) system from that point onwards.
 Dead letters are not propagated over the network, if you want to collect them in one place